 Override editor = Temporary permission to have super user rights and modify fields that are otherwise locked, e.g. planned impact values in implementation`

-Editor: shared document = View + edit only the shared document tab
+Editor: shared document = View and edit only the shared document tab

 TO lead = View all TO dashboards